Landguard Fort: History

 Originally known as Langer Fort, the first fortifications from 1540 were a few earthworks and blockhouse, but it was King James I who ordered, from 1621, the construction of a square fort with bulwarks at each corner.

-In 1667 the Dutch, under Michiel de Ruyter, landed a force of 2,000 men on Felixstowe beach in front of (what is now called) Undercliff Road East and advanced on to the fort, but were repulsed by Nathaniel Darrel and his garrison of 400 musketeers of the Duke of York & Albany's Maritime Regiment (the first Royal Marines) and 100 artillerymen with 54 cannon.
+In 1667, the Dutch, under Michiel de Ruyter, landed a force of 2,000 men on Felixstowe beach in front of (what is now called) Undercliff Road East and advanced on to the fort, but were repulsed by Nathaniel Darrel and his garrison of 400 musketeers of the Duke of York & Albany's Maritime Regiment (the first Royal Marines) and 100 artillerymen with 54 cannons.

 The fort was considered part of Essex in the 18th and 19th centuries; births and deaths within the garrison were recorded as 'Landguard Fort, Essex'.

-A new Fort battery was built in 1717 and a complete new fort on an adjoining site was started in 1745 to a pentagonal bastioned trace.
+A new Fort battery was built in 1717, and a complete new fort on an adjoining site was started in 1745 to a pentagonal bastioned trace.
 New batteries were built in the 1750s and 1780s.
 The biggest change occurred in the 1870s when the interior barracks were rebuilt to a keep-like design and the river frontage was rebuilt with a new casemated battery covered by a very unusual caponier with a quarter-sphere bombproof nose.
 Several open bastions were enclosed, and a mock ravelin block was constructed to house a submarine mining contingent.

 Two landscapes were commissioned, c.1755, from Thomas Gainsborough - then still little-known and living at Ipswich (1750-9) - for the Governor's Quarters at Landguard by his friend Philip Thicknesse, Lt.
 Governor of Landguard Fort.
 These were later destroyed by the damp conditions at the Fort, but an engraving of one of them survives.

 In the Napoleonic Wars, the strength and combat readiness of the Fort caused the Army repeated concern.
-In 1801 General Lord Cornwallis, Eastern District commander-in-chief visited Landguard Fort.
+In 1801, General Lord Cornwallis, Eastern District commander-in-chief visited Landguard Fort.
 After 1804 steps were taken to extend and strengthen the Fort with the supply and ammunition stores moved across to Harwich for safety.
 The badly-disciplined garrison had drunk gin found on a captured smugglers' boat leading to the death of four soldiers, probably from alcohol poisoning.

 During the Second World War, Landguard Fort was used as one of the launch sites of Operation Outward.
 This was a project to attack Germany by means of free-flying hydrogen balloons that carried incendiary devices or trailing steel wires (intended to damage power lines.)
 Between 1942 and 1944, many thousands of balloons were launched.

 The main uses of the Fort and nearby structures were: